-They both acknowledge that the Hacking Health Design Challenge was the drive behind iUGO Health.
+They both acknowledge that the Hacking Health Design Challenge was the drive behind iUGO Care.
 The eight week format of the design challenge facilitated prototype development and «the creation of something truly functional».
 Additionally they were able to understand the needs of the Ontario Telemedicine Network (OTN), an important leader in the field, and meet the right people.
 During the meetups organised by Hacking Health, they had the opportunity to discuss with mentors who stirred them towards the right direction.
 For instance, Leo explained that it was a suggestion from industry leaders that prompted them to consider a feature to monitor patients remotely.
 Giancarlo named Dave Greenwood as one of the leaders that saw the potential of their project and supported them during the various steps of the challenge.
-The fact that OTN supported iUGO Health even after the competition encouraged them to keep on going with their project.
+The fact that OTN supported iUGO Care even after the competition encouraged them to keep on going with their project.

-After an exhausting but rewarding Design Challenge, they had to make a decision: to engage in iUGO Health as entrepreneurs or to let go.
+After an exhausting but rewarding Design Challenge, they had to make a decision: to engage in iUGO Care as entrepreneurs or to let go.
 Giancarlo explains that it takes complete dedication to move a project of this

 scale forward.
-Leo, who at the time was working as a nurse, took a leap of faith and decided to focus on iUGO Health with Giancarlo full time.
+Leo, who at the time was working as a nurse, took a leap of faith and decided to focus on iUGO Care with Giancarlo full time.
 What would he recommend to future participants that could be faced with a similar dilemma?
 “It’s very difficult, I would say that it has to be a project that is really meaningful to them.
 It has to be a risk that they are willing to take”.

 practitioners, caretakers and family members to monitor complex patients at home and to guide them in